Back to Health News & Stories

 • Duration: About seven to 10 days.

-• Care tips: Stay hydrated and get plenty of rest.
-Taking over-the-counter (OTC) medicine can help manage your symptoms, too.
+• Treatment and care tips: Stay hydrated and get plenty of rest.
+Taking over-the-counter (OTC) medication can help manage your symptoms as well.

 With similar symptoms ranging from mild to severe, it’s easy to mistake the flu for COVID-19.
 One telltale sign of the flu is that it tends to come on more quickly than COVID-19.
 Of course, the best way to avoid coming down with the flu is by getting vaccinated each year.